bmwasaru/mentorme/README.md

     git clone git@github.com:mentor001/platform.git

 ### 3 Install dependencies
 On the project root there is a requirements.pip file.
-Make sure you install all the required dependencies before running Bootcamp
+Make sure you install all the required dependencies before running Mentor001

     pip install -U -r requirements.txt